NWA Council offering $10K in Bitcoin to draw talent to Northwest Arkansas - NewsBreak

 NWA Council offering $10K in Bitcoin to draw talent to Northwest Arkansas

-Alternatively, participants can choose cash instead of Bitcoin, and an annual membership to an arts or cultural institution instead of a bicycle.
+Alternatively, participants can choose cash instead of Bitcoin, and an annual membership to art or cultural institution instead of a bicycle.

+Northwest Arkansas is one of the fastest-growing regions in the country, and we’re now seeing more explosive growth in our tech sector.
+This expanded incentive offer — Bitcoin and a Bike — not only embraces the growing trend toward the use of cryptocurrency as a payment option by employers, but also helps increase our pipeline of talent to benefit tech employers, startups, cities, local businesses and the region overall.Nelson Peacock, president and CEO of the Northwest Arkansas Council

+The bitcoin offer is focused on tech professionals and entrepreneurs with expertise in blockchain-related technologies but is open to a diverse pool of potential applicants looking to call Northwest Arkansas home.
+The use and popularity of bitcoin and cryptocurrency have grown significantly in the past few years and are now accepted by many financial institutions and retail.
+Central to the emergence of cryptocurrency systems and other sectors is the role blockchains play in helping maintain the security and storage of the data by users.

 Those interested in applying can visit https://findingnwa.com/incentive/ .Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.